 Worker’s Compensation

 The sick leave policy shall not apply to any lost time paid for by worker’s compensation.
-An illness or injury covered by worker’s compensation will defer to New Hampshire State Statutes
+An illness or injury covered by worker’s compensation will defer to New Hampshire State Statutes.

 Educational Leave of Absence